 Given our commitment to our community and our dedication to serve overlooked children – especially those who have no or little access to music education – VYMA joined a network of stakeholders in the Youth Orchestra LA (YOLA) in November 2007, a Los Angeles Philharmonic initiative whose goal is to create El Sistema-inspired music programs in Los Angeles County.
 In December 2008, Music Director Samvel Chilingarian and then Board Vice-President Louise Ghandhi (now Chair Emiritus) traveled to Venezuela to study El Sistema, meeting with many of its teachers, conductors, young musicians and its inspiring founder, Maestro Jose Antonio Abreu.

 In September 2009, VYMA launched VYMA Music Project at Longfellow, a community engagement program at Longfellow Elementary School, a Title I school in the Pasadena Unified School District.
 This program provides free instruments and free instruction to 100 Longfellow Elementary students after school.
 The program is supported by the parents through myriad in-kind support as well as our partners, PasadenaLEARNs and several generous donors and foundations.
 After only 10 weeks, the VYMA Music Project at Longfellow gave its spectacularly successful debut performance with a string orchestra and choir made up of first to sixth graders.
-This project is ongoing and growing and has tremendous parental support.
+This project is now being run by the Harmony Project.

 Our collaborative efforts benefit the community while providing VYMA musicians with many enriching opportunities.
 This was most evident in February 2010 when we held the first annual Youth Orchestra Day in Pasadena, a combined performance of four youth orchestras: the Olympia Youth Orchestra, the Pasadena Young Musicians Association, the Los Angeles Youth Orchestra and VYMA.
 Each orchestra performed individually and collectively concluding the extraordinary event with 350 musicians playing the world premiere of The Net of Indra, composed for this occasion by Russell Steinberg.

 Our collaboration with L.A.
-Philharmonic continues.
+Philharmonic continued.
 In 2010 VYMA was named Emeritus Youth Orchestra Partner.
 As such, our musicians were honored to host guest conductor Perry So, one of four ‘Dudamel Fellows.’

-Going forward, VYMA aims to continue its collaboration with community partners and music organizations and sustain the VYMA Music Project at Longfellow Elementary.
-With its partners from Santa Barbara and San Diego, VYMA hosted a”seminario” in February 2012 to showcase the three music projects in each community, and expects to repeat the event each season.
-VYMA is committed to impacting young musicians by providing them with a rich musical experience while offering opportunities for meaningful performances and community engagement while spreading the love of music among youth.
+Going forward, VYMA is committed to impacting young musicians by providing them with a rich musical experience while offering opportunities for meaningful performances and community engagement while spreading the love of music among youth.